prakashmtl/rest_python/readme.md

 After you run the python file "rest_test.py".
 It sends the result to the URL http://localhost:5000/total/

 You can view the result in the browser.
+More information in Rest_test.pptx.
+IF any queries, please contact prakassraj@gmail.com